peidevs/peidevs.github.io/content/about.md

 - name: Evan Porter
   img: https://secure.meetupstatic.com/photos/member/d/8/6/0/member_163435392.jpeg
   desc: Evan Porter has been working in the IT field for over a decade.
 He has extensive
-    experience using Java and JavaScript professionally and likes Python and Clojure for fun.
+    experience using Java / Groovy and JavaScript professionally and likes Python and Clojure for fun.
 Attending PEI Devs since December 2012, he became an Elder in March 2016.
 Evan feels old and hates writing in third person.
 Only Bob Dole should refer to himself in the third person.
 - name: Matt Duffy
   img: https://secure.meetupstatic.com/photos/member/2/5/8/2/member_162429602.jpeg
   desc: An avid sports fan, Matt spends most of his free time running in marathons